MicahElliott/mrswlf/README.md

 - [Monkeytype][9] — so featureful and well done; use exclude lists
 - [Keybr][8] — for extra repetition each time you make a change
-- [Trigrams practice][12] — choose a dense exercise list that works the most common trigrams and load it into monkeytype
+- [Trigrams practice][12] — choose a dense exercise list that works the most common trigrams and load it into monkeytype, but also use the common built-in lists to avoid frustration
 - [Keybuild app][15] — alternative keyboard for iphone

 My personal learning timeline has felt pretty slow.
 It took me a few weeks of